PriklyParthiki/Mars-Rover/README.md

 CREDITS: For the camera Raspberry_Pi_Camera_OV5647_IR-CUT_175- by JeanProfite on grabCad and for the wheel Curiosity Wheel v25, by David Shaw on grabCad

+I used AI only to format my devlogs and this README, HOWEVER, all the writing was done by myself in a Google document that I asked Gemini to format in Markdown so it would save me time!